thaiseerp/ABCricket.com/README.md

 [ABCricket.com](http://abcricket.com) is cricket website for all contents related to cricket - news / analysis / match preview / stats / blogs etc..

-Since the website is currently up and running, we are not planning to make the source code open source, but if you need any clarification on anything regarding [ABCricket.com](http://abcricket.com), just drop a mail to hello@abcricket.com
+Since the website is currently up and running, we are not planning to make the source code open source, but if you need any clarification on anything regarding [ABCricket.com](http://abcricket.com), just drop a mail to hello@abcricket.com or just raise an isue in here :)

 Here I'll describe how [ABCricket](http://abcricket.com) works: